The Downplay of a Key Condition

 Objective: Diversification for resilience.

-Just as you diversify financial assets, you must diversify social reliance.
-Relying on one partner for emotional support, financial help, entertainment, and intellectual challenge is a recipe for failure.
+Just as you diversify financial assets, you need to diversify social reliance.
+Relying on one partner for emotional support, financial help, entertainment, and intellectual challenge is a structural recipe for failure (covered below).

 Social Network Webbing: